-- Training opportunities were provided on the Regional Stormwater web site as they were available. - 13 Yakima County employees completed the Certified Erosion and Sedimentation Control Lead (CESCL) during 2018.
+- Training opportunities were provided on the Regional Stormwater web site as they were available. - Water Resources provides Stormwater guidance and direction through the Early Application Coordination (EAC) meeting with the planning department and applicants for pre-permit submittals.

 This Performance Measure is a permit requirement and is included in the SWMP.
 Training opportunities were regularly visited on the Regional Stormwater web site.